-When somebody is abusing drugs or alcohol and is looking for help, there are many effective substance abuse rehab facilities accept private health insurance.
-Whereas some outpatient and short term rehab facilities accept private health insurance, far more effective substance abuse treatment facilities which provide an inpatient or residential stay for at least 90 days are also an available option.
-These treatment programs which accept private health insurance can differ in terms of treatment curriculum, but those people who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug rehab facility.
-For additional information, consult with an addiction specialist at a drug or alcohol rehabilitation center in your area to find out which services your private health insurance will cover.
+When somebody is abusing drugs or alcohol and is looking for help, many effective substance abuse rehab facilities accept private health insurance.
+Whereas some outpatient and short term rehab facilities accept private health insurance, far more effective drug or alcohol treatment programs which require an inpatient or residential stay for at least 90 days are also an available option.
+These treatment programs which accept private health insurance can differ in terms of treatment curriculum, but those people who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug or alcohol treatment program.
+For additional information, speak with with an addiction specialist at a drug or alcohol rehab program in your area to see which services your private health insurance will cover.

 Military health insurance usually relates to TRICARE and is a typically accepted insurance for specific drug rehabilitation programs.
 A drug rehab that accepts military insurance will typically accept most other types of insurance as well.
 TRICARE normally covers detox, rehab and outpatient treatment.